Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 | 2 | POINT (122483.550 487728.517) | 3  | 0.047     | 0.073    |

 ### **get_landcover_percentages**
 This function calculates the percentage of area that is covered by each landcover class for an area of interest.
-Users should provide PoIs in a geopackage vector file format, ideally with a projected Coordinate Reference System (CRS).
+Users should provide PoIs either in a geopackage vector file format or a geodataframe, ideally with a projected Coordinate Reference System (CRS).

 Additionally, users may provide a raster file with landcover class values.
 If not provided, esa-worldcover data from [Planetary Computer](https://planetarycomputer.microsoft.com/) will be used to compute the landcover class raster.
 The landcover class raster which was created for the three locations of the example data is included in the following figure;